Samagra-Development/docs/blog/2020-05-31-samiksha-behind-the-scenes.md

 - Code styling - This causes troubles for the contributors, 'cause one prefers spaces and another prefers tabs'

-Though _stargazers_ is something that people generally look for as a proxy for all of the above, we went a step ahead since we won'tuld be able to switch to anything else and w be using them for a long time.
+Though _stargazers_ is something that people generally look for as a proxy for all of the above, we went a step ahead since we won't be able to switch to anything else for a long time.
 We would also be modifying some of the features heavily so all of the above things were essential for us.

 ### The result?